 THEATER 385 DIRECTED STUDY - (CSU) 1 UNIT

 Provides opportunity for in-depth study of a chosen area of theatre arts on a contract basis, under the direction of a supervising instructor.
+Students will complete 27 TBA hours as part of the class.

 VOCATIONAL EDUCATION - NONCREDIT